 Meanwhile, on a bad-weather day, hit the tree-lined pistes over Le Praz.
-Jockeys is a good long black, underused, intimidating for the intermediate, and therefore a great place to find powder while it’s still snowing.
+Replacing Jockeys slope, L’Eclipse was created for the World Champs in 2023 and is otherwise a good, long black, intimidating for the intermediate, and therefore a great place to find powder while it’s still snowing.
 The tree-lined pistes above La Tania also provide some of the best skiing when the light is flat.

 Not a resort for serious freestylers

 Want to work on your jumps and tricks?
 Then stay in Meribel, next door.
 The high price of accommodation and Courchevel’s glitzy, intermediate image has stunted the growth of a freestyle scene, and its main offering these days is the Family Park next to the Verdons green.
 That said, it’s the perfect place for children – and their parents – to make their first jumps.

 Where to learn in Courchevel